viamrobotics/docs/docs/tutorials/viam-rover/try-viam-color-detection.md

 ## Detect a color

-This tutorial allow uses the hex color #7a4f5c (a reddish color).
+This tutorial uses the hex color #7a4f5c (a reddish color).

 **Hex color #7a4f5c**: <img src="../../img/try-viam-color-detection/7a4f5c.png" alt="A color swatch for the color that you will be detecting with your color detector.
 It's a reddish, maroon color." >